MTC History

 2017

-Jitney wins the Tony Award for Best Revival of a Play.
+The Broadway premiere of Jitney wins the Tony Award for Best Revival of a Play.

 2019

-Fitz Patton wins the Tony Award for Best Sound Design of a Play for his work in Choir Boy
+Jason Michael Webb wins a Special Tony Award for his musical arrangements in the Broadway premiere of Choir Boy.
+Fitz Patton wins the Tony Award for Best Sound Design of a Play for his work in the production.

 2020s